Jollywatt/typst-fletcher/src/draw.typ

 ///
 /// If no intersection points are found, use the target point itself.
 ///
-/// - objects (cetz, none): Objects to search within for intersections.
+/// - objects (cetz array, none): Objects to search within for intersections.
 If
 ///  `none`, callback is immediately called with `target`.
 /// - target (point): Target point to sort intersections by proximity with, and
 ///  to use as a fallback if no intersections are found.